i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

     1. Build the verbose version as shown:

         1. Place two redstone lamps with a lever on the front of each for inputs `A` and `B`.
-        2. Attach a redstone torch to the back of each input block to create `!A` and `!B`.
-This uses our primitive NOT gate.
+        2. Attach a redstone torch to the back of each redstone lamp to create the NOT gates for `!A` and `!B`.
-        3. Merge these signals into a central block with redstone dust.
+        3. Merge these signals to a central point with redstone dust.
 This creates an OR gate: `!A OR !B`.
+        4. Places a solid block and run the redstone dust into the back of the block.
-        4. Place a torch on the central block to invert the signal, giving `!(!A OR !B)`.
+        5. Invert this signal by placing a redstone torch on the opposite side of the block.
+This final NOT gate gives us `!(!A OR !B)`.
         5. Connect the output to a lamp for `Y`.

     3. Test all four combinations from the truth table (`0,0`, `0,1`, `1,0`, `1,1`).